onfido/onfido-sdk-ui/README.md

   - `showCountrySelection` (boolean - default: `false`)

     The `showCountrySelection` option controls what happens when **only a single document** is preselected in `documentTypes` It has no effect when the SDK has been set up with multiple documents preselected.

     The country selection screen is never displayed for a passport document.

-    For non-passport document types, if only one document type is preselected, the issuing country selection screen is also not displayed.
+    By default, for non-passport document types, if only one document type is preselected, the issuing country selection screen is also not displayed.
 If you would like to have this screen displayed still, set `showCountrySelection` to `true`.

     ```javascript
     options: {